 I am not fearless.
 I am one who has learned — and who continues to try to learn — to act in the face of fear.
 Some of those moments have been grand ones — like jumping out of an airplane, stepping onto a Broadway stage, yes.
 But just as memorable, just as life-changing are the unwitnessed moments — when I ended my marriage, when I left a job that no longer served me, when I listened to someone who was angry with me and didn’t close my heart.
 I remember these, too, as moments that shaped who I am.
 For every one of them I’m grateful.
 I’m grateful for the part of me that won out over fear.

-Join me April 20 – 22 at Kripalu for the Yoga of Voice and inspire yourself.
+Join me April 20 – 22 at Kripalu for the Fifth Chakra Yoga (Yoga of Voice) and inspire yourself.